ngi-nix/summer-of-nix/README.md

 Notifications are posted in the public Matrix room [Summer of Nix Announcements](https://matrix.to/#/#summer-of-nix-announce:matrix.org).
 Set up your [Matrix client](https://matrix.org/try-matrix/) to receive push notifications on new messages.

-News about the program are published in the [Summer of Nix Discourse category](https://discourse.nixos.org/c/events/summer-of-nix/45).
+News about the program are published under the [NGI0 subcategory on the NixOS Discourse](https://discourse.nixos.org/search?q=summer%20of%20nix%20%23dev%3Angi-zero).
 [Subscribe](https://meta.discourse.org/t/notifications-primer/228439) to receive push notifications or emails on new messages.

 ### Do I have to pay taxes on my stipend?